LucasSilvaFerreira/TOBIASlab/README.md

 # TOBIASlab
-Run tobias pipeline on colab
+This are simple commands  to run DE TOBIAS analysis on colab!
-I need to fix this documentation.
+Check the tobias documentation to have additional analysis using the metafiles generated on this pipeline.

 ```